CVE ROLL · Q2 2026

 THE MATH

-The average enterprise developer in 2026 has OAuth grants or API keys connecting their IDE and desktop agent to GitHub, Slack, Gmail, Linear, Notion, Salesforce, AWS, Vercel, and dozens of others.
+A typical enterprise developer in 2026 has OAuth grants or API keys connecting their IDE and desktop agent to GitHub, Slack, Gmail, Linear, Notion, Salesforce, AWS, Vercel, and more.
 That's not a user.
 That's a lateral movement map.
 Each connection is a pivot point for an agent operating with their identity — legitimately, invisibly, at machine speed.

 THE EXPOSURE